CaptWake/CaptWake.github.io/source/_posts/2023-08-24-Function optimizations.md

 ```

 {% message color:primary title:Note icon:"fa-solid fa-magnifying-glass"%}
     Since SGD performs parameter update for each sample in the dataset, these updates have an high variance, causing the objective function to fluctuate heavily.
-These fluctuation allow in some cases to escape the local minima by jumping to other new potentially better minima.
+These fluctuations allow in some cases to escape the local minima by jumping to other new potentially better minima.
 On the other hand, this makes it difficult to converge to the exact minimum, as SGD will keep overshooting.
 {% endmessage %}

 ### Mini-Batch GD